codingMustache/codingMustache/README.md

 ## Joke of the Day

-Today a man knocked on my door and asked for a small donation towards the local swimming pool.
-I gave him a glass of water.
+What do you get when you cross a pig and a pineapple?
+A porky pine

 ## Daily Trivia

-On Twitter, what was the original character limit for a Tweet?
+The programming language &#039;Swift&#039; was created to replace what other programming language?
- 1. 120
+ 1. C#
- 2. 140
+ 2. Ruby
- 3. 160
+ 3. C++
- 4. 100
+ 4. Objective-C

 <details>
   <summary>Answer</summary>
-  140
+  Objective-C
 </details>